 It is important to ensure that your contact details registered against the microchip are kept up to date at all times.
-Check your details are current at Pet address.
-All pets that have been microchipped at the Middle Brighton Veterinary Centre have their information registered with Central Animal Records – an Australia wide database.
-You can contact them on www.car.com.au
+All pets microchipped at Middle Brighton Vet have their information registered with Central Animal Records - an Australia wide database at www.car.com.au.

 Our team of professionals are here to help make pet care easy.
 If you have any questions or concerns about your pet's health, don’t hesitate to get in touch.